andrew-stebbing/getting-and-tidying-data-project/README.md

 ###Requirement 2

 6. A subset of the data frame is created by extracting only those variables that relate to mean or standard deviations.
-    + Only the variables containing `mean` are extracted.
-Variables with the suffix `meanfreq` are excluded as these are averages obtained from the existing data not observations (see section 3 of [CodeBook.md](CodeBook.md)).
+    + Only the variables containing `mean()` are extracted.
+Variables with the suffix `meanFreq` or with `Mean` in the name are excluded as these are calculations obtained from the existing data not observations (see section 4 of [CodeBook.md](CodeBook.md) - Interpreting the variables).
     + _coding note_: as there are some duplicate variable names (a result of using the `features.txt` list) the `select{dplyr}` function returns an error.
 The script therefore uses a basic regular expression to return the indexes of the `names()` vector that match the pattern.
 This is then used to subset the data frame.

 ###Requirement 3